Siekierki: History

-Between 1943 and 1949, local girl Władysława Papis claimed to have experience private revelation in form of repeated apparitions of Virgin Mary, Jesus, and other religious symbols, giving rise to a local Marian worship.
+Between 1943 and 1949, local girl Władysława Papis claimed to have experienced a private revelation in form of repeated apparitions of Virgin Mary, Jesus Christ, and other religious symbols, giving rise to a local Marian worship.
 In 1946, a small chapel was built at 3 Gwintowa Street, in place of the supposed revelation.
-In 1994, the Sanctuary of Our Lady the Teacher of the Yough was opened next to it, managed by the Piarist order.
+In 1994, the Sanctuary of Our Lady the Teacher of the Youth was opened next to it, managed by the Piarist order.

-In 1944, during the Warsaw Uprising, while the city remained under the German occupation, the Nazi officers have carried out mass murders and arson on Polish population, resulting in the majority of buildings being destroyed, including the local manor house.
+In 1944, during the Warsaw Uprising, while the city remained under the German occupation, the German officers carried out mass executions on Polish population in the area, and conducted arsonist attacks, resulting in the majority of buildings being destroyed, including the local manor house.

 Between 17 and 19 September 1944, units of the First Polish Army conducted the reconnaissance and diversion activities in the area of Siekierki.

-After the war, any new development in the area was prohibited from under the Bierut Decree, which contributed significantly to the growth of unauthorised construction.
+After the war, any new development in the area was prohibited under the Bierut Decree, which contributed significantly to the growth of unauthorised construction in the area.
 In 1961 the Siekierki Cogeneration Plant, the largest combined heat and power plant in Poland, was built in the vicinity if the neighbourhood.
 Currently, it is located within the City Information System area of Augustówka.
-Later, the government planned to develop a science park in Siekierki by constructing a complex of research facilities along with corresponding housing developments.
+The government planned to develop a science park in Siekierki and Augustówka by constructing a complex of research facilities along with corresponding housing developments.
 However, the increasing economic crisis halted the project, with the Space Research Centre of Polish Academy of Sciences, completed in 1978, being its only facility.

 The Siekierki Bridge, opened in 2002.

-In 1997, Mokotów was subdivided into twelve areas of the City Information System, a municipal standardized system of street signage, with Siekierki becoming one of them.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Siekierki becoming one of them.

-In 2002, the Siekieri Route, a thoroughfare connecting the west and east banks of the Vistula river, was opened, with Józefa Bema Avenue, and the Siekierki Bridge.
+In 2002, the Siekieri Route, an important arterial road connecting the west and east banks of the Vistula river, was opened alongside the southern boundary of the neighborhood, including Bem Avenue, and the Siekierki Bridge on the Vistula river.
 In 2004, the land adjacent to the river was designated as a conservation area under the Natura 2000 program.
 Between 2005 and 2008, it was planned to develop a technology and science park in Siekierk, codenamed the Warsaw Technology Park, however, the project was abandoned.
 In the early 2010s, the new residential housing estates of apartment buildings began developing in the neighbourhood.
 In 2019, the arterial road known as Polski Walczącej Avenue was opened in the neighbourhood, connecting Siekierki Route and Czerniakowska Street.